Chaitali2004/CodTech---Task2/README.md

 4.Word Cloud: The word cloud visualization displays the most frequently occurring words in reviews, instinctively conveying dominant themes and topics that users are discussing.
 This enriches the sentiment analysis by placing context around the sentiment scores.

 5.VADER vs. TextBlob sentiment scores: Most of the time, both tools agree on the direction for positive and negative sentiments; only minor differences, if any, creep in due to their methodology.
-The efficiency of VADER's rule-based approach in social media text offsets the robustness of TextBlob's machine learning across a wide range of textual data.
+The efficiency of VADER's rule-based approach in Amazon text offsets the robustness of TextBlob's machine learning across a wide range of textual data.